 6. Oddest phone calls – “Will you cook grey squirrel live on Jeremy Vine Channel 5?” and “Can you talk about trophy hunting on Turkish TV with Born Free Foundation?”
 (A short work trip in Namibia, with a conversation with a man from the UN, informed me of many relevant issues).

 7. Newly learned skill – chairing conferences is like conducting.
 Containing repetitive loud voices (tending towards ‘rabbit holes’): encouraging quiet informed ones (facing up to ‘rocks’) enables a wider range of views to be heard.
 Plenty of roving mics, no mission statements, cabaret table layout: all help positive disruptive thinking, less confirmation bias agitation.

 8. Agro-chemicals – Rothamsted Research has warned of resistance by weeds to herbicides.
 Question your agronomist closely.
 Min till, zero till may/may not be the panacea but gear up to doing things differently to your predecessors.
 Look even closer at insecticide use.

 9. Meat – read this Prof David Hughes interview.
 Listen to trends.
 They may not be a fad.
-But it need not be a threat if UK livestock farmers sell their story better.
-Not easy – as the UK is a highly urbanised selective, savvy society prone to rose-tinted glasses – but there’s room for indoor chicken, grass-fed beef, vertical veg, smarter sheep grazing, home-grown bacon, and onshore fish farms.
+But it need not be a threat to UK livestock farmers if sell their story better.
+Not easy – as the UK is a highly urbanised savvy society prone to rose-tinted glasses – but there’s room for indoor chicken, grass-fed beef, vertically farmed veg, smarter sheep grazing, home-grown bacon, and onshore fish farms.

 10. Trees – too simple.
 Too populist.
 Too purist.
 But with plenty of potential for shelter belts, urban fringe forest, planting bracken infested slopes with mixed conifers/broadleaves over less paperwork better lead by government policy.
 Oh, and look after hedges.
 Especially old ones.